Sonja Zietlow

 Sonja Zietlow (born 13 May 1968) is a German television presenter.

 Biography

 Zietlow was born in Bonn.
-After she graduated from school and before her media career began in 1993, she worked as first officer for the German airline Lufthansa.
-When Zietlow was a candidate in a TV show, she was offered a job as host.
-She began her career as a host of Hugo & Hexana and is most famous for her ongoing hosting since 2004, of Ich bin ein Star – Holt mich hier raus!.
+After she graduated from school and before her media career began in 1993, she worked as the first officer for the German airline Lufthansa.
+When Zietlow was a candidate in a TV show, she was offered a job as a host.
+She began her career as a host of Hugo & Hexana and is most-famous for her ongoing hosting since 2004, of Ich bin ein Star – Holt mich hier raus!.

-More recently, she has hosted several RTL shows, most notably Der Schwächste fliegt!, a German adaptation of the hit BBC quiz show The Weakest Link.
-Since 2004, she hosts Ich bin ein Star – Holt mich hier raus!, the German adaption of I'm a Celebrity...Get Me Out of Here!.
+More-recently, Zietlow has hosted several RTL shows, most notably Der Schwächste fliegt!, a German adaptation of the hit BBC quiz-show The Weakest Link.
+Since 2004, she hosts Ich bin ein Star – Holt mich hier raus!, the German adaption of I'm a Celebrity...Get me out of here!.
 In 2004, she was awarded the title "Woman of the Year (Moderation)" by Maxim Deutschland.